fals/fals.github.io/_posts/2021-02-06-end-points.md

 The idea of organizing your Api using endpoints got forgotten and lost with the deprecation of [SOA]([https://link](https://en.wikipedia.org/wiki/Service-oriented_architecture)), but in the end it is basically the utilization of the design patters below:

-* SoC - Separation of Concerns, an endpoint is the extension of the Use Case, it exposes a specific capability, requires certain contracts, the contracts should follow the endpoint, all together is small module in that service.
+* SoC - Separation of Concerns, an endpoint is the extension of the Use Case, it exposes a specific capability, requires certain contracts, the contracts should follow the endpoint, all together represents small module in that service.

 * SRP - Single-responsibility principle, the endpoint and its contracts they change for a single reason, because the Use Case which it exposes the capability changed, the contracts change because the end-point changed and vice versa.